dlk3/quicken-kvm-access/README.md

 that's running remotely on my main desktop computer.
 I use this when I'm travelling and need secure access back to my Quicken application.

-Variables mush be set properly at the top of the /usr/local/bin/quicken file in order for this to work properly.
+Variables configured properly in /etc/quicken-kvm-access.conf in order for this script to function.

 Installation packages are available in this project's Fedora COPR repository:
 ```
-$ sudo dnf copr enable dlk/quicken
+$ sudo dnf copr enable dlk/quicken-kvm-access
-$ sudo dnf install quicken
+$ sudo dnf install quicken-kvm-access
 ```
 Configuration Notes: